Pillar box: Ireland

 Following the creation of the Irish Free State in 1922, almost all United Kingdom-era pillar boxes and wall boxes were retained, but painted green.
 Hundreds of these are extant around Ireland, still bearing the cypher of the reigning monarch at the time of the box's manufacture.
 All are now protected structures.
 The Department of Posts and Telegraphs continued installing similar pillar boxes and wall boxes, but with the initials SÉ (for Saorstát Éireann), a harp or the Department of Posts and Telegraphs P ⁊ T logo, instead of a monarchical cypher.
 Since 1984 An Post, the current Irish postal administration, has used their logo to adorn its pillar boxes.
 All Irish counties, such as County Wicklow, have placed their extant United Kingdom-era pillar boxes on their lists of protected structures, meaning they may not be replaced without special planning permission having first been obtained.

 In 1939 the IRA, as part of their S-Plan campaign, placed a number of bombs in post boxes in Britain.
 Later the Provisional IRA did so again in 1974.
+In 2016, to commemorate the centenary of the Easter Rising, a number of pillar boxes in Dublin were repainted to their original red colour scheme.